 It also has limited design flexibility, unlike the power editor that Teachable comes with.

-If you are in a dilemma to choose between Podia and Teachable, read my complete review to make a better buying decision.
+If you are in a dilemma to choose between Podia and Teachable, read my complete comparison to make a better buying decision.

-I can treat this a much closer alternative to Teachable, although it costs quite a lot.
+I can treat this as a much closer alternative to Teachable, although it costs quite a lot.